The Council Shop: A Unique Thrift Experience Supporting Women’s Economic Empowerment in Los Angeles, California

 The Council Shop, operated by the National Council of Jewish Women Los Angeles (NCJW|LA), is a premier resale and thrift shop known for its expansive collection of gently loved items across multiple categories including women’s, men’s, and children’s clothing, shoes, jewelry, kitchen appliances, home décor, and more.
 What truly sets The Council Shop apart is its mission-driven model that combines thrifting with social impact: proceeds from each purchase fund vital programs supporting financial resilience and economic justice for women in Los Angeles.
 With seven locations throughout the city and generous donation centers, The Council Shop invites shoppers to embrace the thrill of finding unique, one-of-a-kind treasures while directly contributing to community empowerment.
 The store is praised for its friendly, community-focused atmosphere, providing an accessible and stylish alternative for those looking to shop sustainably while supporting a meaningful cause.
 Furthermore, The Council Shop proudly reallocates 100% of profits to local programs that assist women in need, facilitating direct cash assistance and goods to enhance lives.
 From its thoughtfully curated inventory to its commitment to inclusive community support, The Council Shop offers a welcoming and impactful setting for friends to meet, explore, and contribute to social good together.

-Here's what people think of The Council Shop
+What people think of The Council Shop, based on reviews

 As of recent, The Council Shop holds a 3.9-star rating based on 135 reviews.